-Plan providers are physicians and other health care professionals in our service area that we contract with to provide covered services to our members.
+Plan providers are physicians, specialists and other health care professionals in our service area that we contract with to provide covered services to our members.
 We credential Plan providers according to national standards.

 We list Plan providers in the provider directory, which we update periodically.
-A Provider Search is also on our Web site.
-We have provider directories available for download and print in the area and surrounding areas that you live in.
+The list is also on our Web site.